alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 not caring about that.
 Once everything is unified under one model architecture, you can also focus all effort on building intuition for what large transformers do, rather than anything else.

-So, going back to dataset requirements: if you can successfully get multimodal learning to work, and if there are comparable scaling laws for image data and audio data, then you can certainly find enough data to saturate a significantly larger model.
-There are open questions on how to do multimodal learning correctly, but you should definitely be able to get *something* out of it.

-Are large Transformers the last model architecture we'll use?
-No, probably not.
-But I do expect that despite what we've seen out of these models so far, we've yet to see the limits of what these models can do.
-Model architectures are only going to get better, so the capabilities of scaling up current models has to be a lower bound on what could be possible 10 or 20 years from now - and what looks possible from scaling up current models is already both interesting and slightly worrying.

 The Big Picture